newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 AppModule

-## Requesting data from the server via http
+## Create a core module, a data service and requesting data from the server via http

 To establish the first request to our data to receive all the customers we have to create a service which abstracts the communication to the backend and which we can inject and use inside our component via DI then.